Building Health Technology Infrastructure for Consumerism, Security and Interoperability

 HealthSparq One is based on a balanced and scalable microservices architecture that follows best practices for application availability and scalability.
 So, whether it is during open enrollment or the new benefit year rush, we’re able to support the tens of millions of users that visit our application.
 We do this with a microservices approach, and a focus on quality and performance testing of services.
 All inter-process communication must happen at the API level, with no direct access to lower-level classes or data.
 Our secure, reliable API approach also lets us deliver data out to health care organizations to support their data interoperability initiatives with external, RESTful APIs.

 Regulations are constantly changing, and quality and compliance are important to supporting our health plan clients.
 So, HealthSparq works to ensure our products and services meet industry and regulatory requirements and expectations.
 To us, this means more than just HIPAA compliance.

 HealthSparq holds NCQA’s Health Information Product (HIP) 4 (Physician and Hospital Directories) certification.
 Our HealthSparq One-based provider search capabilities were awarded an overall total of 100.0 points (maximum possible score).
 HealthSparq is also compliant with the SOC 2 Type 2 specification with no issues with our SaaS-based security.
 This means our health plan clients, as well as their members, employer groups and provider partners, can trust the security operation of our cloud infrastructure for HealthSparq One.

 I’m very proud of HealthSparq’s ongoing commitment to quality, security and reliability—from SOC 2 to NCQA to our security and internal operational excellence initiatives.
-If you want to read more about the details of our approach to security, you can read more in our HealthSparq Security Paper.
+If you want to read more about the details of our approach to security and health technology infrastructure, you can read more in our HealthSparq Security Paper.